How To Do Payroll Yourself: A Guide for Self-Care Businesses

 Small businesses have to calculate payroll taxes and pay them to the IRS monthly or semiweekly.
 The IRS should tell you when your deadline is, but in most cases, it’s on the 15th of every month.

-Paying payroll taxes requires an employer identification number (EIN).
-If you employ anyone, you should already have one of these.
-It’s how the IRS identifies you as an employer.
+Paying payroll taxes requires an employer identification number (EIN), which is how the IRS identifies you as an employer.
+(If you employ anyone, you should already have one of these.)

 At the end of the year, prepare W-2 forms for your employees and distribute them by the deadline – typically January 31st.
 These forms tell employees how much they earned and paid in taxes over the year, helping them file their personal taxes accurately and on time.